wunderwuzzi23/blog/content/posts/2020/firefox-cookie-debug-client.md

 The code leverages a single struct for 5 different "kind of" messages to the server.
 The structure is named `wireMessage` and represents all possible JSON requests/responses.
 Due to the use of a single message type for all requests/responses it can get a bit messy trying to understand the code.
 Yay. :)

+## Detections and alerting

+This is also were detections might come in handy:

+* Looking for `-start-debugger-server` command line arguments to Firefox
+* Modification of `user.js` and `prefs.js` files, especially modifications to the settings related to enabling remote debugging (see Appendix information for reference)

-### Inspired by Cookie Crimes
+## Cookie Crimes

-What inspired me to research and build this for Firefox?
-Go check out [Cookie Crimes](https://github.com/defaultnamehere/cookie_crimes) for Chrome by @mangopdf.
+The idea of using a browser's debugging API to access cookies goes to [Cookie Crimes for Chrome](https://github.com/defaultnamehere/cookie_crimes) by @mangopdf.

-## Enabling remote debugging
+## Appendix: Remote debugging

 Unlike Chrome, Firefox by default doesn't allow debugging.

-To enable remote debugging, the following Firefox settings have to be updated:
+To enable remote debugging, the following Firefox settings have to be updated in the profile:

 * *devtools.debugger.remote-enabled*
 * *devtools.debugger.prompt-connection*
 * *devtools.chrome.enabled*

-Afterwards launching a new Firefox instance with `-start-debugger-server 9222` will have the debugger enabled  (I believe on macOS the parameter has two dashes).
+Afterwards launching a new Firefox instance with `-start-debugger-server 9222` will have the debugger enabled.

 Yes, this means that you have to kill existing Firefox instances or wait until the restarts it.
-The `-new-instance` features is not working by Firefox on Windows.
+The `-new-instance` features is not working by Firefox it seems.

-There is more info about enabling it in the [README](https://github.com/wunderwuzzi23/firefox-cookiemonster)
+There is more info and how-to's about enabling it in the [README](https://github.com/wunderwuzzi23/firefox-cookiemonster)

-## Detections and alerting

-This is also were detections might come in handy:

-* Looking for `-start-debugger-server` command line arguments to Firefox
-* Modification of `user.js` and `prefs.js` files, especially modifications to the 3 settings related to enabling remote debugging

 ## References